 Every year admired by thousands of visitors many of which embark on a daring trip to its summit.
 Sakurijama, 1117 m tall and 50 km round, is one of the world`s greatest and most active stratovolcanoes with two main craters.

 DID YOU KNOW?
 Sakurajima radish is the biggest variety of radish in our planet and it has been cultivated in the former island of Sakurajima for years.
-This popular Japanese delikassy grows up to 50 cm in diameter and its regular weight is around 6 kg but the bigger ones can be as heavy as 45 kg per piece!!
+This popular Japanese delicacy grows up to 50 cm in diameter and its regular weight is around 6 kg but the bigger ones can be as heavy as 45 kg per piece!

-Hawaii is mainly known as a tropical paradise for holiday makers.
-With its remarkable fauna and flora, magnificent landscape and dream beaches, this marvellous Pacific archipelago hidden at the end of the world truly is a heaven; and hell – quite literally.
-The Hawaiian Islands consist of five active volcanoes which there is no escape from, for being the most isolated place on Earth.
+Hawaii is mainly known as a tropical paradise for surfers and beach lovers.
+With its remarkable fauna and flora, magnificent landscape and dream beaches, this marvellous Pacific archipelago is hidden at the end of the world truly is a heaven.
+And hell – quite literally.
+The Hawaiian Islands consist of five active volcanoes from which there is no escape, for being the most isolated place on Earth.

 Kilauea (1247 m) is the youngest but the most active volcano in Hawaii.
 Looking at it, one would say “what a harmless bump”.
 Unlike Kilauea`s worldwide cousins, this Hawaiian volcano appears tame and mild.
 However, appearances are often deceptive.
 Its gently sloping sides veil immense amounts of fiery magma.
 Already its name speaks for itself: “much spewing”.

 Since 1983 Kilauea has been perpetually erupting and it became the world`s most active volcano.
 Although its peak collapsed, Kilauea`s high state of activity made it be Hawaii`s most visited volcano, attracting millions of visitors annually.